 This Indian Egg Curry recipe is all the good things.
 It is easy, it is simple, it is creamy and coconuty, it is made from pantry staples and it tastes much, much better a couple of hours after it has been cooked.

-Yes this Egg Curry is All.
+Yes this Tomato Egg Curry is All.
 The.
 Good.
 Things.

-As with any well-loved recipe, there are a number of variations of Egg Curry recipes.
-In general, there is North Indian Egg Curry and South Indian Egg Curry and within these Egg Curries have further regional variations like Keralan Egg Curry, Punjabi Egg Curry etc.
+As with any well-loved recipe, there are a number of variations of Tomato Egg Curry recipes.
+In general, there is North Indian Egg Curry and South Indian Egg Curry and within these, you have further regional variations like Keralan Egg Curry, Punjabi Egg Curry etc.

 For this recipe, I have opted for a Goan Egg Curry as it is full of the flavours I like.
 I have also simplified the recipe a little.
 Whilst it has a few ingredients, it is actually incredibly simple as you tend to add a lot of the ingredients at the same time.
 So only a few steps.

 If you want to know how to make egg curry at home, it is easy.
 To make egg curry at home, follow these simple steps:

 - Hard boil your eggs, peel them, halve them and set aside.